magento/devdocs/guides/v2.0/cloud/project/project-conf-files_routes.md

 You can also route to a system that is not mapped to a domain (basically anything other than a live master).

-Suppose your project on the EU cluster has an ID `vmwklxcpbi6zq` and a branch named `add-theme`. {{site.data.var.<ee>}} automatically routes the URL `http://add-theme-vmwklxcpbi6zq.na.magento.com/` to this environment.
+Suppose your project on the EU cluster has an ID `vmwklxcpbi6zq` and a branch named `add-theme`. {{site.data.var.ee}} automatically routes the URL `http://add-theme-vmwklxcpbi6zq.na.magento.com/` to this environment.
 If, for example, you also defined a `http://www.{default}/` route, you could visit `http://www---add-theme-vmwklxcpbi6zq.na.magento.com/` to see the same environment.

 <div class="bs-callout bs-callout-info" id="info">
   <p>The triple dash (<code>---</code>) is used as a separator for the subdomain.
 This is what replaces the dot (<code>.</code>).</p>